vincent-lafouasse/VimSnake/README.md

    - or `brew install sdl2 sdl2_image` on macOS
 2. `make run`

+## Special thanks

+Special thanks to @MortalTrex aka `rbalazs` for the nice images and for releasing them under a TBD license

+Thank you to `kenney.nl` as well for providing placeholder CC0 assets in the meantime

 ## License
 ```
             DO WHAT THE FUCK YOU WANT TO PUBLIC LICENSE